 1. Omega-3 fatty acids

 The majority of fat from anchovies are healthy fats, also known as omega-3 fatty acids.
 These essential fatty acids are also known as healthy unsaturated fats, which reduce inflammation and prevent cardiovascular disease.
+It's just one reason why this seafood is a big part of the Mediterranean diet.

 One serving of anchovies contains 20 percent of your daily values of niacin.
 Also known as Vitamin B3, niacin can improve cholesterol levels and lower cardiovascular risk.
 Adding niacin to your diet has also been known to improve heart health and lower the risk of heart attacks.